matthiask/406.ch/posts/20241206-weeknotes.md

 I'm not the only one who thinks that we [should improve the process somewhat](https://knowyourmeme.com/memes/we-should-improve-society-somewhat).
 So, I'm definitely going to look out for candidates who think this is important.

-Also, I have generally had a few bad months, and I my candidacy wouldn't help diversity at all.
-The same reasons hopefully do not hinder others from running, and maybe it it somewhat of a cop out.
-There are other ways I can continue to help, and I'm looking forward to be more involved int he community in other ways.
+There are a few reasons why I'm not running myself at this time.
+A somewhat important reason is that my candidacy wouldn't help diversity at all.
+This shouldn't discourage anyone else with the same background from running -- we cannot change the world all at once.
+More importantly, I have more personal reasons for being hesitant to accept new commitments.
+That being said, I'm looking forward to be more involved in the community in other ways.
+And also, it's not now or never.

 ## Releases